 Features of this elaborate and decorative style include:

 Many Gothic Revival structures featured tall brick chimneys, often grouped together.
-In California many of these chimneys, including the one on the First Methodist Episcopal Church, have been damaged or destroyed by earthquakes.
+In California many of these chimneys, including the one on the Fullerton First Methodist Episcopal Church, have been damaged or destroyed by earthquakes.

-Although Gothic Revival buildings were modeled on medieval architecture, none were built using medieval construction.
+Although Gothic Revival buildings were modeled on medieval architecture, none was built using medieval construction.
 Many in Southern California were built with reinforced concrete, although concrete was not widely used in church construction until the 1920s.